 Italy’s Cinque Terre is made up of five picturesque villages, but Manarola is among the most dramatic.
 The brightly hued homes seem to be hanging precariously onto the cliffs, but they’ve managed to keep from crashing into the sea for almost 700 years.
 Could it be magic?

 Rakotz Bridge, Germany

 Passing under Rakotz Bridge in Kromlau, Germany, you just might feel like you’re on your way to sell your soul.
 So it’s fitting that it—along with other ancient bridges—are known as “devil’s bridges.”
 When reflected in the water, the structure makes a perfect circle.
 Love a good spook?
-Check out 14 of the world’s most haunted bodies of water and add them to your travel bucket list.
+Your bucket list need to include these 14 of the world’s most haunted bodies of water.

 Bojnice Castle, Slovakia

 If we had to pick a castle for our princess dreams, this would be it.
 The medieval castle has everything we’ve always wanted, from tall spires to a moat.
 We’ll stay here for our happily ever after, please.

 Can’t you just picture a theatrical fairy tale fight between knights on this bridge stretching dramatically over this waterfall?
 Best of all, it’s right here in the United States.
 Take a road trip to the Columbia River Gorge in Oregon for your own fairy tale moment.
 Learn where to find the best free tourist attractions in every state.